This bitter melon peel stir-fry is for those of you who love bitter melon. It’s a great way to use up an ingredient that

 If you’ve been reading my blog for a while, then you know I hate to waste.
 I’m the type of person who saves all of my organic veggie scraps in a ziplock bag in the freezer to make homemade veggie stock.
 I save bones to make bone broth.
 I use leftover hambone to make all kinds of soup.
 In addition to those recipes, I have several recipes on the blog that already call for ingredients most people typically toss out: leftover lemons, watermelon rind, carrot tops.
 And now, I’m happy to add bitter melon peels to this list:

-Not only will you feel good about using up an ingredient that most throw away, you’ll hopefully also feel good thanks to all of the health benefits that bitter melon has to offer!
-Bitter melon is said to help with all sorts of ailments, including diabetes, cancer, infections and immune issues (source: Memorial Sloan Kettering Cancer Center)
+Not only will you feel good about using up an ingredient that most throw away, but you’ll hopefully also feel good thanks to all of the health benefits that bitter melon has to offer!
+Bitter melon is said to help with all sorts of ailments, including diabetes, cancer, infections, and immune issues (source: Memorial Sloan Kettering Cancer Center)

 - If you just finished making my stuffed karela, you can use the remaining mustard oil in the pot to cook this dish right in your Instant Pot by pressing the sauté button.
 Otherwise you can make this on a stovetop: Heat the mustard oil in a large sauté pan over medium heat.

 - Add the bitter melon peels, onion, potato and serrano pepper.
 Stir-fry for 2 minutes, cover with a lid and cook for 5 minutes.